Death Wish V: The Face of Death: Cancelled sequel

 Bronson was reportedly disappointed with the failure of Death Wish V: The Face of Death, continuing a streak of disillusionment with the franchise going back to the third installment.
-Feeling that the character of Paul Kersey was too one-dimensional to be improved on, he stated that he would not reprise the role in future projects.
-However, Menahem Golan later announced plans to make a sixth film titled Death Wish VI: The New Vigilante, which would see a new protagonist being introduced as Kersey's apprentice so that the actor could be properly replaced.
-Death Wish VI: The New Vigilante was cancelled after Golan's company, 21st Century Film Corporation, went bankrupt in 1996.
+Feeling that the character of Paul Kersey was too one-dimensional to be improved on, he decided not to reprise the role in future projects.
+Menahem Golan, however, planned to make a sixth film titled Death Wish VI: The New Vigilante, which would see a new protagonist being introduced as Kersey's apprentice so that the actor could be properly replaced.
+The project was cancelled after Golan's company, 21st Century Film Corporation, went bankrupt in 1996.